flashline/Apix-MyBox/README.md

 ##Installation
 - Download zip and install the content of **bin/** into local or remote web-server.
+- Edit **./php/db_connect.inc.php** to modify the MySql connection -hostname,id,password.
-- Launch the program ./php/db.create.php to create the database and tables.
+- Launch the program **./php/db.create.php** to create the database and tables.
 - PHP and MySql required.

 ##Facultative modifications :